Monday, August 12, 2019

 The IICRC is the training and certification agency that is the foremost authority for the water restoration industry's best practices and guidelines.
 If the flood services contractor you are talking to doesn't have IICRC certification then there is a very high probability that they are not going to properly clean up and dry down your home, and it will only be a matter of time until you have an even bigger mold/microbial problem on your hands.
 Properly trained technicians will know how to thoroughly dry all affected structural materials, which will eliminate the chance of unwanted microbial growth.

 Do you have a state general contractor's license?

 This is a question that applies only to water restoration companies that not only carry out the water mitigation (cleanup, extraction, demo, drying, sanitizing) but also the re-construction (all repairs to deliver pre-loss conditions).
 If your contractor is only providing the mitigation, then they don't need a GC (general contractors license), but if any repairs are going to be made, then yes, they need it.

 Do you have de-humidifiers as well as air movers (fans)?

-Although not every single flood damage restoration job requires de-humidifiers, it is only a fraction of them that are small enough in scope that don't need them.
-Furthermore, if the company trying to earn you business doesn't own any de-humidifiers then that would indicate that they are most likely not a serious or fully qualified water restoration company.
+Although not every single flood damage restoration job requires de-humidifiers, it is only a fraction of them that are small enough in scope that doesn't need them.
+Furthermore, if the company trying to earn your business doesn't own any de-humidifiers then that would indicate that they are most likely not a serious or fully qualified water restoration company.
 Ultimately, the answer to this one should be yes if you are dealing with a reputable restoration contractor.

 Do you bill me or my insurance company?